-In most cases, that will be enough.
-Always try this before using additional methods to eliminate the marks.
+- Start scrubbing the dye traces.
+In most cases, that will be enough, so always try this before using additional methods.

 Method 2: Heavy-duty soap

-You just have to rub it along the affected areas, combining it with a moisturizer that will keep your skin healthy and smooth.
+- Rub it along the affected areas, combining it with a moisturizer to keep your skin healthy and smooth.

 Method 3: Toothpaste

-Rub it into your skin, working in back and forth motion to lose the Easter egg dye marks.
+- Rub it into your skin, working in a back-and-forth motion to loosen the Easter egg dye marks.

-Continue doing that until your hands seem free from the coloration.
+- Continue until your hands are free from the coloration.

-Wipe your hands with paper towels to remove any remaining toothpaste or wet Easter egg dye.
+- Wipe your hands with a paper towel to remove any remaining toothpaste or wet Easter egg dye.

 The Best Way to Get Easter Egg Dye Off of Hands

-Finding the best method to get Easter egg dye off of your hands may take some trial and error.
-But one technique that seems to work the best only requires vinegar and baking soda.
+Finding the best method to get Easter egg dye off of your hands may take some trial and error, but one easy technique only requires vinegar and baking soda.

-Start by rinsing your hands in water.
-Rub your hands together and rinse until most of the Easter egg dye stops coming off your hands.
+- Start by rinsing your hands in water.
+Rub your hands together and rinse until most of the Easter egg dye stops coming off.
 You can use a washcloth to speed up the process.

-Remove the washcloth and use it to scrub your hands with the vinegar.
+- Remove the washcloth and use it to scrub your hands.
 You may need to rinse and repeat several times.

-First, try baking soda on its own.
-Place a small amount on your hands and rub your hands together.
-If this doesn’t take care of the remaining stains, you can try alternating the vinegar and baking soda steps or put baking soda and vinegar together on your hands and scrub.
+- If the stain is still there, add baking soda to the mix.
+Place a small amount on your hands and rub them together.
+If this doesn’t take care of the remaining stains, you can try alternating the vinegar and baking soda steps or mixing them together on your hands and scrubbing.
 Just make sure to rinse thoroughly between steps.

-How to Get Easter Egg Dye Off of Counters
+How to Get Easter Egg Dye Off Counters

-You can also try the toothpaste method from above that is used to get Easter egg dye off your hands.
+You can also try the toothpaste method.
 Just use a small amount and gently scrub with a toothbrush.
 This should be safe for most countertops, but it’s always best to start with a small area and test it.

-How to Get Easter Egg Dye Off of Tables
+How to Get Easter Egg Dye Off Tables

 It’s best to cover your table with a plastic tablecloth before you start dyeing eggs.
 But if you skipped this step, there are a few things you can try to get that pesky Easter egg dye off your table.

-Vinegar mixed with warm water is a common way to clean Easter egg dye off of tables.
-You can combine 1/4 cup of vinegar with 1 cup of warm water.
-Start with a small area.
+Vinegar and baking soda not only work on your hands, but these two popular household items can also be used on your table.
+First try vinegar mixed with warm water.
+Combine 1/4 a cup of vinegar with one cup of warm water and start with a small area.
 Put a small amount of the mix onto the stain and rub it in with a clean cloth.
 Let sit for a few minutes and then wash it away with a wet cloth.
 You may need to dry off the table with a clean cloth.

-You can also try mixing 1 tablespoon of baking soda and 1 teaspoon of water into a thin paste.
-Apply to the stain and rub gently with a soft cloth until the stain disappears.
+You can also try mixing one tablespoon of baking soda and one teaspoon of water until it forms a thin paste.
+Apply it to the stain and rub gently with a soft cloth until the dye disappears.

 Before you try any product on your table, make sure you check to see if the cleaner or product you’re using is safe for the surface.
-Consult the manufacturer or look online.
+Consult the manufacturer or look online to find this information.

-If coloring Easter eggs are on your family fun list, you might be asking yourself “Is Easter egg dye safe?”
+If coloring Easter eggs is on your family fun list, you might be asking yourself “Is Easter egg dye safe?”

-The good news: Yes, Easter egg dye is safe, as long as you’re purchasing Easter egg dye kits from the store or a reputable company like Dudley’s Easter or Paas.
-Just be sure you’re using food-safe dyes, which can be found in the baking section of the grocery store.
+The good news: Yes.
+Easter egg dye is safe, just make sure to purchase the kits from the store or a reputable company like Dudley’s Easter or Paas.
+Be sure you’re using food-safe dyes, which can be found in the baking section of the grocery store.

-Board-certified integrative medicine physician and wellness expert, Tasneem Bhatia, MD (known as Dr. Taz), says that even though it’s safe to eat the eggs, it’s important to be aware of the chemicals that some of the dyes are made from including red 40, blue 1, and yellow 5.
+Board-certified integrative medicine physician and wellness expert, Tasneem Bhatia, MD (known as Dr. Taz), says that even though it’s safe to eat the eggs, it’s important to be aware of the chemicals in the dyes, including red 40, blue 1, and yellow 5.
 A lot of people avoid these dyes and prefer to limit the amount their kids are exposed to.